fmo91/app-technical-test/deliverables/current-solution.md

 ### AI/LLM usage for development

+This is a small note.
+I didn't want to use AI/LLM such as Codex or Claude Code to solve the problem.
+I wanted to highlight what I already knew, plus some things I have researched in the middle of the assignment.

+However, in the real work, how LLMs handle my codebase would influence the set of tools I would choose for the implementation.
+Reducing the context for the LLM to ingest and using widely known tools are very important constraints in real life settings.

 ## Shortcomings

 Unfortunately, this solution still has several shortcomings I'm not happy with.
 Things I didn't handle so far: